walkawayy/TR1X/README.md

 4. **Can I play this on Mac, Linux, Android...?**

-    Currently supported platforms include Windows, Linux and macOS for TR1X, and Windows for TR2X.
+    Currently supported platforms include Windows, Linux and macOS for both TR1X and TR2X.

 5. **What's the relation to TR2Main?**